William F. Strowd

-William Franklin Strowd (December 7, 1832 – December 12, 1911) was a Populist U.S. Congressman from North Carolina between 1895 and 1899.
+William Franklin Strowd (December 7, 1832 – December 12, 1911) was an American farmer and Confederate American Civil War veteran who served two terms as a Populist U.S. Congressman from North Carolina between 1895 and 1899.

+Biography

 Strowd was born near Chapel Hill, North Carolina in 1832 and attended local schools.

+Civil War

 A farmer, he was a private in the Confederate Army during the American Civil War.

+Career

 Strowd was a member of the North Carolina Constitution Convention of 1875.
 In 1892, he unsuccessfully sought election as a Populist to the U.S. House.

+Congress

 In 1894, he succeeded, and served two terms in Washington, D.C., in the 54th and 55th Congresses.

+Later career and death

 He did not seek renomination in 1898, and died in 1911 in Chapel Hill, where he is buried.